 - Manages dynamic skills easily.

 Field service teams are as varied as the individuals that make them.
-Your FSM system needs to ensure you have the right mix of skills, certifications, and capabilities to complete service and fulfill SLAs correctly.
-Look for an FSM system that makes it easy to add skills and attributes to workers’ profiles and make adjustments to skills required to jobs as requests come in.
+Your FSM system needs to ensure you have the right mix of skills, certifications, and capabilities to complete service and fulfill service-level agreements (SLAs) correctly.
+Look for field service software that makes it easy to add skills and attributes to workers’ profiles and assign the right skills to specific jobs as requests come in.

 - Improves visibility into the relevant customer history.